Scholarships

 Phyllis Gebauer Scholarship in Writing

 Phyllis Gebauer, a beloved Writers’ Program instructor who taught for the Writers’ Program since 1994, was passionate about providing learning opportunities for those who lack access.
 When she passed away in 2011, she left the Writers’ Program a generous gift with which to fund this needs-based scholarship program.
 The Phyllis Gebauer Scholarship in Writing acknowledges and fosters the talent of promising writers from diverse backgrounds and cultures who might otherwise not have the opportunity to study their craft in a supportive educational environment.
-Up to six scholars are named annually, and each recipient is given the opportunity to enroll in three 10-week Writers’ Program courses in creative writing or screenwriting during a one-year period (master classes, Writers Studio workshops, editing and publishing courses, and 20-week courses are excluded).
+Up to six scholars are named annually, and each recipient is given the opportunity to enroll in three 10-week Writers’ Program courses in creative writing or screenwriting during a one-year period (master classes, Writers Studio workshops, editing, and publishing courses, and 20-week courses are excluded).
 Courses may be taken either onsite or online but cannot be deferred for any reason.

 Eligibility